DenizenScript/Denizen-For-Bukkit-Docs/source/docs/glossary.rst

 .. note::

-    If any given key acts as the parent key to a child key, then that key cannot have a value assigned to it.
-Directly assigning a value to a parent key will delete all of the child keys.
+    If any given key acts as the parent key to a child key, then that key cannot have its value changed, set, or deleted.
+Directly changing the value of a parent key will delete all of the child keys.

 `To Top of Page`_